 •Organ: Register for an audition on campus or submit a recorded audition

-• Music Education: Submit a 20 minute video link(s), writing sample and schedule interview with firstname.lastname@example.org
+• Music Education: Submit a 20 minutes video link(s), writing sample through Perkins School of Theology Application.
+Also schedule an interview with email@example.com

 All academic concentrations include applied instruction in choral conducting, organ, and a keyboard proficiency exam.
 In addition, the application should include a description of previous experience or written work that demonstrates the applicant’s ability to pursue graduate level work in the chosen concentration.